Burmese Indians: Etymology

+The term kalar is now considered pejorative by some members of the Burmese Indian community.
+In 2017, following the Rohingya genocide, the social media company Facebook added kalar to its censored words, creating collateral censorship for related words like chair and chickpea.

 History

 Indian immigration

 Before the British conquest, the Indians in Lower Burma primarily engaged in trade.
 The small Indian community was located almost wholly in during and preceding eras.
 After 1852, they migrated to Lower Burma because of the jobs available in the expanding economy and the new provincial bureaucracy of the British Raj.
 Their population rapidly rose from 37,000 in 1871 in Lower Burma to 297,000 in 1901 with 86% being born outside Burma by that year.
 Most Indians were from Madras Presidency and Bengal Presidency.
-Over 60% in the last decades of 19th century were from Madras.
+Over 60% in the last decades of 19th century were from Madras (present Chennai).
 30% were from Bengal in 1881 and 25% in 1901.

 There were no effective curbs on Indian immigration until the eve of World War II despite the implementation of the Government of Burma Act.
 By 1931, there were more than one million Indians in Burma, about 7% of the population, and were mostly concentrated in Lower Burma.
 The census of 1931 enumerated 1,017,825 Indians in Burma with 617,521 born in India.
 Per the census of 1931, the total population of Rangoon was 400,415 out of which comprised 212,929 Indians.
 They comprised 2.5% of population in Upper Burma and 10.9% in Lower Burma.

 The majority of Indians arrived in Burma whilst it was part of British India.
 Starting with the annexation of Tenasserim and Western Burma after the First Anglo-Burmese War, a steady stream of Indians moved to Burma as civil servants, engineers, river pilots, soldiers, indentured labourers, and traders.
 Following the annexation of Upper Burma in 1885, numerous infrastructure projects started by the British colonial government and increases in rice cultivation in the delta region caused an unprecedented economic boom in Burma that drew many Indians, particularly from southern India, to the Irrawaddy Delta region.